muyabells/terminal-animator-engine/README.md

 // you could also pass in the frames directly player.play(loading({ x: 2, y: 2 }), 10))
 ```

-## To Do Features
-- Color support
-- An easier way to build frames (The loading function in test/example.ts)

 ## How It Works
 ![terminal-animator-02](https://github.com/muyabells/terminal-animator-engine/assets/134768752/2e6605f5-b8d8-4afa-85f6-1a72bb5d1a4c)